Urbanham/CS4220/Week05/homework.md

 **websiteResponseTimes(websites)** <br/>
 This function accepts an array of objects.
 - It prints the results **ONLY** when the entire websites array has been iterated.
 - It should print each the working array and the error array separately.
+- Do NOT use setTimeout() for printing.

 ```
     const websites = [